Import and Export data in Azure Cache for Redis

 This section contains frequently asked questions about the Import/Export feature.

-Import/Export is available in the Premium tiers.
+The import and export features are available only in the Premium tiers.

 Can I import data from any Redis server?

 Yes, you can import data that was exported from Azure Cache for Redis instances.
 You can import RDB files from any Redis server running in any cloud or environment.
 The environments include Linux, Windows, or cloud providers such as Amazon Web Services.
 To do import this data, upload the RDB file from the Redis server you want into a page or block blob in an Azure Storage Account.
 Then, import it into your premium Azure Cache for Redis instance.
-For example, you might want to export the data from your production cache and import it into a cache that is used as part of a staging environment for testing or migration.

 Important